About Allison

 Allison’s Recent Work

-Allison’s work can be found via Park West Gallery.
+Allison’s work can be found via James Coleman Studios, Park West Gallery, and other international galleries.

-She has partnered with various philanthropic organizations throughout her career, advocating for LGBTQ+ rights, mental heath awareness, social justice causes, and helping art in various forms to be accessible to everyone.
+She has partnered with various philanthropic organizations throughout her career, advocating for LGBTQ+ rights, mental heath awareness, social justice causes, and protecting indigenous and conservancy matters.

 She’s recently partnered with: